Focused Searches

 2024-07-15

-37 visits
+89 visits

 Background

-A major strength of Abstracting and Indexing (A&I) databases, such as Ovid MEDLINE and Embase on Ovid, is that their enormous content is indexed against a controlled vocabulary or thesaurus.
+A major strength of abstracting and indexing (A&I) databases, such as Ovid MEDLINE and Embase on Ovid, is that their enormous content is indexed against a controlled vocabulary or thesaurus.
 As discussed in previous Focused Searches, these knowledge resources are used to systematically organize, classify and give structure to the database’s content.

 However, not all records can be captured using thesaurus based searches.
 To remedy this situation it is good practice to search on concepts, not only expressed by their equivalent thesaurus term description, but also using free terms.
 A ‘free term’ is a word or phrase that describes the thing you are searching for but is not dependent on being part of a controlled vocabulary.
 A free term search has the additional benefit that we can search for terms across all the database fields that make up the database record.